salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 ## Adoption strategy

-Scoped styles would also be opt-in, using `*.scoped.css`.
+Scoped styles would be opt-in, using `*.scoped.css`.

 # How we teach this